Lawn Aeration in

 Starting at $125

-Includes Aeration, Power Raking, Fertilizer, and Overseeding.
-A complete lawn bundle that reduces compaction, removes thatch, enriches the soil, and thickens the turf—resulting in the best lawn on your block.
+Includes Aeration, Drought Defense, Fertilizer, and Overseeding.
+A complete lawn bundle that reduces compaction and watering needs, enriches the soil, and thickens turf—resulting in the best lawn on your block.

 Why Aerate in the Spring?